livingdocsIO/documentation/guides/register_custom_dashboard_filters.md

       return {
         id: ct.handle,
         label: ct.info.label,
-        // these props are used for creating a search request (see above section 'Filter Query Types')
+        // these props are used for creating a search request (see 'Filter Query Types' link below)
         type: 'contentType',
         value: ct.handle
       }